Bay Area Prostitution and Massage Parlors

 Many of the above offenses are felonies – which means that these kinds of investigations expose defendants to serious penalties, as well as potentially having a devastating impact on their personal financial and business operations.
 If you have been accused of any kind of offense linked to prostitution, or related to the running of a massage parlor or similar business, you need an experienced Summit Defense attorney representing you.

-There are two main groups of people that the police and the District Attorney usually target in these kinds of matters – the business owners, and the workers in the parlors.
+There are two main groups of people that the police and the District Attorney usually target in these kinds of matters – the business owners, and the female employees in the parlors.

 Business owners, operators, and managers are usually charged with offenses of pimping and pandering, and can also charged with finance and business-related offenses.